loldot/loldot.github.io/_posts/2025-08-13-Automatic-programming-2.0.md

 still write better software than LLMs will produce.
 For now at least.

 In the recently published Stack Overflow devloper survey, as many as 66% of programmers responded that their biggest grievance with AI tooling was that it would generate code that was almost correct, but not 100 %.
 When I answered the survey, I was in that group.
 I am not any more.

-> Experience with slow "automatic programming" systems, plus their own
-> experience with the problems of organizing loops and address modification, had
-> convinced program- mers that efficient programming was something that could
-> not be automated. [&hellip;] closer inspection of these same systems would
-> often reveal a complex, exception-ridden performer of clerical tasks which was
-> both difficult to use and inefficient
->
-> &ndash; <cite>Backus, 1978 [2]</cite>

-> Automatic programming techniques seek to make it easy to do a desired job
-> on a computer.
-This is accomplished by providing a language in which the
-> statement of the desired process is natural and concise, together with some
-> means of causing a machine to carry out the stated process.
->
-> &ndash; <cite>Backus, 1958 [1]</cite>
+The improving in tooling over the last year are astonishing.
+It is certainly not perfect, and I assume we cannot extrapolate this rate of improvement for much longer, but I suspect that english as a programming language will only increase in popularity going forward.

+I also believe dismissing LLMs is a mistake.
+There are still programs written in assembly today, but not nearly as many as were written in the 1950s.
+There are many projects that do not require very sophisticated programming, and that did not make economic sense before LLMs that may now be possible.
+A few years ago, such problems would be solved with low-code or no-code solutions.
+The problem with such solutions is that they are pretty much impossible to hand-over to "real" programmers if they outgrow their platforms.
+I expect LLMs will raise the bar for complexity required before the "real" programmers get called in, with the advantage that the output of an LLM is the same as a programmer, albeit with perhaps slightly worse quality.
+LLMs can be instructed to follow good development practices, such as adding tests etc.

 [1]: https://dl.acm.org/doi/10.1145/800025.1198345
 [2]: https://www.softwarepreservation.org/projects/FORTRAN/paper/Backus-AutomaticProgramming-1958.pdf